 Low-cost index funds with a set amount invested over time.
 This kills two birds: low-cost index funds are very predictable (v the rest of the market), plus the price for entry is incredibly low, and we also avoid the “emotional” flaw many investors make by setting an interval fixed dollar investment.
 Mitigating costs plus a solid, steady return equals a great investment strategy.

 Using dollar-cost averaging with low-cost index funds should be the crux of your investment strategy.
 It balances your portfolio and is a long-run winner.
 And here at ChooseFI, we are always about the long run.

 FI Expert Advice

 We asked Brad to weigh in again:

 “Every time you get a paycheck, you’re just putting in a portion of it in the market.
 If the market is up, then OK, that’s fine: you get to buy a fewer number of shares.
 If the markets down, you get to buy them on sale; you’re getting more shares.
 It all averages out in the long run.

-Read more about dollar-cost averaging and low cost index funds here.
+Dive Deeper: Read more about dollar-cost averaging and low-cost index funds here.

 - Low-cost.
 With any automated service, costs remain low.
 This holds true for robo-investors as well.

 - Access to fund options that may not be available to “non-robo” investors.
-This primarily includes purchasing partial ETFs (exchange traded fund) which are sought after, but have timing and accessibility issues that may confuse the beginning investor.
+This primarily includes purchasing partial ETFs (exchange traded fund) which are sought after but have timing and accessibility issues that may confuse those just starting to invest.